hmac.h

 Return:

-• HMAC_MIN_KEYLEN_E May be returned when using a FIPS implementation and the key length specified is shorter than the minimum acceptable FIPS standard
+- HMAC_MIN_KEYLEN_E Returned when using a FIPS implementation and the key length specified is shorter than the minimum acceptable FIPS standard of 14 bytes

 Example